jculvey/roboto/README.md

 Roboto
 =====

-A work in progress.

 Roboto is a crawler for nodejs.

-## Overview

-Roboto can be used to quickly create a crawler.
-Some examples of what it can accomplish are:
+You can use roboto to create crawlers that do things like:
-  - Crawling documents in an intranet for search indexing.
+  - crawl documents in an intranet for search indexing.
-  - Scraping a website for data aggregation.
+  - scrape a website for data aggregation.
-  - Crawling an app to check for broken links.
+  - crawl an app to check for broken links.
-  - General purpose crawling of the web.
+  - general purpose crawling of the web.

-You are responsible for what you do.
-If you use roboto in violation of a site's terms of service, you do so at your own risk.

 ## Installation